Guidance for Mentors

 Respect individuals and build trust.
 Become aware of your prejudices, unconscious biases, and personal perspectives, particularly when mentoring across gender, racial or cultural differences.

 Support the professional development of your mentees.
 Foster their independence; help them set career goals; sponsor them for opportunities that will advance their careers.

 How Can I Become a More Effective Mentor?

 This page provides a starting guide to effective mentoring.
 Review the principles described here.
-Register for a Mentor Orientation; look for a colleague who can mentor you in the art of mentoring.
+Look for a colleague who can mentor you in the art of mentoring.
 Read the articles and refer to the resources listed below.

 Mentoring: what's in a name?
 Sambunjak D, Marusić A. JAMA 302: 2591–2 (2009).
 Journal link; PMID: 20009061

 An excellent, brief definition of mentoring: includes the division of mentoring into education (coaching), personal (counseling) and professional (sponsorship).